strangetom/ingredient-parser/docs/source/index.rst

 Ingredient Parser |version| documentation!
 =============================================

-The Ingredient Parser package is a Python package for parsing structured information out of recipe ingredient sentences
+The Ingredient Parser package is a Python package for parsing information from recipe ingredient sentences

 .. grid:: 2